 While Aston Martin had some motor racing success, they never ‘broke’ Formula One.
 Their cars were – bizarrely – not good enough for regular grand prix meetings!

-Do you have any interesting or fun facts about Aston Martin that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Aston Martin?
+Share them in the comments below!